BinaryFighter-01/AeroVision-Object-Detection-System/README.md

-# UAV Object Detection with YOLOv8
+# AeroVision Object Detection System

 This repository contains the first version of an object detection system developed for a UAV (Unmanned Aerial Vehicle) project during an internship.
 The system is built using **YOLOv8** and a custom-trained model trained on a dataset from **Roboflow Universe**.
 It detects a variety of objects, including cars, cell phones, water bodies, fire, birds, planes, rockets, buses, persons, laptops, and more.
 Designed for real-time detection, it has been tested with a webcam and is intended for UAV applications such as environmental monitoring, surveillance, or navigation.